This article originally appeared on LinkedIn

 Like most companies, we’ve had our share of ups and downs during the last two decades, but we’ve remained true to our values in developing our people.
 Every organisation has a reservoir of talent that’s often bottled up so it’s our duty to release that potential.

 How would I sum up Hydrogen in three words?
-It would have to be entrepreneurship, innovation and collaboration.Posted over 5 years ago
+It would have to be entrepreneurship, innovation and collaboration.Posted about 6 years ago